samizdatco/ms2-2019/students/suzanna/references.md

 ### Questions
 1. How much does breached data sell for in alternative markets?
 2. What does selling breached data fund?
+3. Is breach data useful to the alternative markets?

 ----